 In 1996, the need for new line dances that appealed to my students led me into linedance choreography.
 I have created over 125 linedances over the years and am thrilled at the success that “Burlesque” has garnered.
 I was inspired to do the dance after watching the credits to the movie Burlesque where Cher sang the song “Welcome to Burlesque”.
 Reflecting back, I was also driven by the music to choreograph “Sway Me Now” in 2005 after seeing the movie “Shall We Dance?” with Richard Gere and Jennifer Lopez.
 Other popular dances of mine include: "A Love Worth Waiting 4", "Behind Closed Doors", "Sparkle & Shine", "A Kiss 4 Me" and "Aguardiente".
 In the Las Vegas Dance Explosion 2012 my dance "Amor de Rumba" placed 1st in the Beginner Division and "Amica Mia" placed 2nd in the Non-phrased Intermediate Division.
 In 2014, "Many Tears Ago" placed 2nd in the Beginner Division, and in 2015, "Going 2 Pot" placed 1st in the Phrased Intermediate Division.
 In 2014 my dance "Aguardiente" was voted the "Most Popular Dance of the Year" in Singapore.
 I have been published in Linedancer Magazine in both the First in Line and Steppin’ Off The Page sections and was a Crystal Boots Award nominee for Burlesque.

-Awarded World Champion status at Worlds 2017 placing 1st in choreography competition in the Country Int/Adv division.
+Awarded World Champion status at Worlds 2017 placing 1st in choreography competition in the Country Int/Adv division with the dance "A Country High".
 As a choreography competition winner in Las Vegas I have also been invited to teach at the Las Vegas Dance Explosion in 2013 & 2016.
 My line dance choreography can also be found on other sites including Copperknob, Linedancer Magazine, and Yipee.

 In 1981, I was newly divorced, and did not know how to re-enter the single life.
 A female friend of mine introduced me to Country Line Dancing, even though I protested for months.
 I liked Rock and Roll, not Country music, and did not want anything to do with it, but I appreciated my friend taking me out, but really, did she have to insist on Country Line Dancing?